Frequently Asked Questions

 Dyslexia is a consequence of the way a person's brain is organized.
 Learning to read requires making the association between printed symbols and spoken words and spoken sounds.
 These associations must become firmly fixed in memory for reading to be fluent.
 People with dyslexia have great difficulty establishing these associations.
 The exact cause of the difference in the brain is not known, but recent research and new technology make it possible to identify some of the differences in the brains of people with dyslexia.
 Also, dyslexia often appears in families across generations.
 Currently, the search for the genetic basis of dyslexia is underway in various locations around the world.

 Will colored lenses help a person with dyslexia read better?

-There is no solid research evidence that using colored lenses will improve reading for dyslexics.
+There is no solid research evidence that using colored lenses will improve reading for individuals with dyslexia.
 For people with dyslexia to learn to read, they must receive many hours of careful, systematic instruction in the sound system of the language.
 Any other treatments which may be recommended and attempted should not replace direct instruction in reading and writing.
-See recent article re color lenses, in the following link, Tinted Lenses.

 How do I know if my child has dyslexia?

 If your child has had difficulty learning to read words and spell, she might have dyslexia.
 Young children with dyslexia typically have difficulty learning the alphabet, rhyming, and dividing words into their sounds.
 Many parents of students with dyslexia describe their children as bright and eager learners until they encounter instruction in reading.
 At such time, they often become frustrated.
 Sometimes these children are able to memorize enough words to appear as if they are reading.
 When the number of words they must memorize becomes overwhelming (about third grade), the difficulty with reading becomes apparent.
 Simply stated, if your child has unusual difficulty pronouncing the words when he/she reads and spelling the words he/she writes (compared to others of the same age), you should consider an assessment for dyslexia.